SamG101-Developer/snet/docs/Proto_Connection.md

 Assume **Node A** (client) has already established a connection to **Node B** (entry node), using the peer-to-peer connection protocol. **Node C** has been selected by **Node A** as the next hop in the route.

+Note that as soon as a node is part of a route, layered (onion) encryption is used for all messages that either target or go through that node.
+For example, sending a message from `Node A` to `Node C` once it is in the route would be encrypted under `Node C` then `Node B`, so `Node B` can unwrap their layer and still not understand the contents for `Node C`.

 1. **Node A**
     - **Node A** generates the ephemeral tunnel key pair `(tPKa2c, tSKa2c)`
     - **Node A** generates the token `T = RNG(256) || TimeStamp`